Bay Area FIRE (37): can a Roth conversion ladder bridge a 45 exit?

 | Optimistic · Hybrid glide | $8,700/mo | $2.21M | $14,645 / $14,294 | $564k |

-If you’re new to the simulator’s metrics, start with Reading your results.
-For editing staged contributions, conversions, and one-offs, see Working with recurring items and one-offs.
+If you're new to these result columns, start with Reading your results.
+If you want to change the cash flows behind this example, see Working with recurring items and one-offs.

 Compare the variants →What this comparison evaluates

-- Can a conversion ladder carry Bay Area rent, ACA premiums, and a $9k tax quote while you wait out the five-year rule?
+- Can a conversion ladder carry Bay Area rent, ACA premiums, and recurring tax costs while you wait out the five-year rule?

-- Is it easier to build a larger taxable runway (and keep conversions smaller) even if that means committing $12k+/month for the next eight years?
+- Is it easier to build a larger taxable runway (and keep conversions smaller) even if that means a very heavy savings push for most of your 40s?

 - Would a softer exit—retiring at 47 with part-time consulting—buy enough buffer against healthcare spikes and sequence risk without abandoning the Roth strategy?